jmhessel/catrank/README.md

-Unsurprisingly, the model doesn't like a dog (Bodhi) being posted in /r/cats, though the model likes the story about an elderly cat (Lizzy)!
-As an interesting experiment, you can check the effect the captions had by running
+Unsurprisingly, the model doesn't like a dog (Bodhi) being posted in /r/cats, though the model likes the story about an elderly cat (Lizzy).
+As an interesting experiment, you can check the effect the captions had on the scores by running

 ```
 python score_example.py examples/example_image_list.txt cats --list_mode True